janash/lessons/setup.md

 After this command has completed, proceed to the next section [Creating a MSSE Bootcamp conda environment](#creating-a-msse-bootcamp-conda-environment).

-# Creating a MSSE Bootcamp conda environment
+# Creating a conda environment
 Everyone should complete and read this section after installing miniconda.

 To make a great deal of compilation and installation simpler we will create a conda environment.
 Environments isolate software from this project from the rest of the dependencies on your laptop.